kibihrchak/work-environment-provisioning/readme.md

 # Work Environment Provisioning

-A set of Packer templates and accompanying files to provision an Ubuntu VM work environment in several stages with snapshots in-between.
+A set of Packer templates and accompanying files to provision a needed Ubuntu VM work environment step-by-step.

 ## Overview